 - The other application is used for printers with drivers that generate.TIFF files.
 Activating this option the dimensions of the files generated will correspond to the media size and not to that of the design.

-Here are basically information about the scheme creation, modification and finish date, so the name of media, ink and comments that has been added when finishing the scheme.
+Here are basically information about the scheme creation, modification, and finish date, so the name of media, ink, and comments that have been added when finishing the scheme.

 Override Destination Folder

-For file-based drivers which use port setting FILE: in drivers connection, this option is enabled to the user to specify a different output folder.
+For file-based drivers which use port setting FILE: in drivers connection, this option is enabled for the user to specify a different output folder.